cap-js/docs/java/developing-applications/configuring.md

 ## Using SAP Java Buildpack { #buildpack }

-In the SAP BTP, Cloud Foundry, the Java runtime that is used to run your application is defined by the so-called [buildpack](https://docs.cloudfoundry.org/buildpacks/).
+In SAP BTP Cloud Foundry environment, the Java runtime that is used to run your application is defined by the so-called [buildpack](https://docs.cloudfoundry.org/buildpacks/).
-For CAP applications, it is advised to use the [SAP Java Buildpack 2](https://help.sap.com/docs/btp/sap-business-technology-platform/sap-jakarta-buildpack).
+For CAP applications, we advise you to use the [SAP Java Buildpack 2](https://help.sap.com/docs/btp/sap-business-technology-platform/sap-jakarta-buildpack).
-CAP applications built with the Spring Boot do not require any specific configuration for buildpack and running using [Java Main](https://help.sap.com/docs/btp/sap-business-technology-platform/java-main) runtime by default.
+CAP applications built with Spring Boot don't require any specific configuration for the buildpack and run using [Java Main](https://help.sap.com/docs/btp/sap-business-technology-platform/java-main) runtime by default.

 To configure the buildpack for Java 21 with SapMachine JRE, add the following lines to your `mta.yaml` right under your Java service definition: